PaoloRibeca/KPop/README.md

 05686_1.fastq  05698_2.fastq  05712_1.fastq  05724_2.fastq  05738_1.fastq  05750_2.fastq  05764_1.fastq  05776_2.fastq

 ```
 A similar structure will have been put in place for test data under the `./Test` directory, with files equally split under `./Train` and `./Test` for cross-validation purposes (but different choices would be possible).
+This conventional arrangement will be assumed for all the examples involving `KPop`-based classifiers.

 ##### 4.1.1.2.
 Data analysis